HASSAN-22/digi-lara/README.md

 step 2: open the `backend` folder.

-step 3: Create your database and import `shop.sql`.
+step 3: Create your database.

 Step 4: rename the .even.example to `.env`.